Head-and-shoulders portrait of Bethany Hawkins on a gray background. She is smiling and wearing a black suit jacket and red top.

 Family and Community Obligations

-One of the ways Hawkins is helping to shape financial education for Native youth is by being conscious of how students not only want to spend their money, but how they might feel obligated to spend it.
+Informed by her own experience, Hawkins emphasized the importance of considering how students not only want to spend their money, but how they might feel obligated to spend it.

 "Students might have grandparents, aunts, uncles and cousins they feel responsible for," Hawkins said.
 "We might need to include expenses for supporting extended family when we're talking about budgeting."